cndsv/cndsv/README.md

-- 👋 Hi, I’m @cndsv,
+👋 Hi, I’m @cndsv

 currently working as a DevOps architect

 - 👀 I’m interested in Python, DevOps, Programming
-- 🌱 I’m currently learning Python, DevOps (we never stop learning...), Django
+- 🌱 I’m currently learning Python, DevOps (we never stop learning...), Django...

 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...